Key Takeaways

 For IT Teams with No SOC

-You’re the “IT guy” and the “security guy.”
+You're the "IT guy" and the "security guy."
+Your day is already user tickets, downtime reports, and patching, now SIEM alerts too.

 - You don't have time to triage every alert